Ardemium/InsideJob/README.md

 > **Note:** Third-party services may or may not have a description.
 Just because a service has a description doesn’t mean it’s safe, and conversely, the absence of a description could indicate a non-standard service that might be exploitable.
 > **Tip:** Pay attention to services running under a named user account.

+#### Through CMD

-> **Tip2:** If you get stuck on a big list of services and can't find a single clue, narrowing your search down might help you a littile bit use the followign command to identify services running from outside windows system32 directory
+If you're faced with a long list of services and need to narrow down your search for third-party services, you can use the following command to find services running from outside the Windows System32 directory:

 ```bash
 wmic service get name,displayname,pathname | findstr /i /v "C:\\Windows\\System32\\"
 ```

-### Additional Tool: Autoruns

-If you have access to **Autoruns** from Sysinternals, you can use it to inspect abnormal services as well.
-### Scheduled Tasks in "Tasks Migrated" Folder
-**Autoruns**: This tool will show all services, scheduled tasks, startup programs, and more.
-It will highlight non-standard services that are automatically executed, helping you identify anything that looks suspicious or was recently added.

 ### Scheduled Tasks in "Tasks Migrated" Folder